367718/camp/ena/README.md

 The `Files` struct provides access to `FilesEntry` structs in an unspecified order via the "Iterator" trait.

-The "mark" functionality relies on NTFS's Alternate Data Streams feature.
+The "mark" functionality relies on the Alternate Data Streams (ADS) feature of the NT File System.

 ## API